 All network measurements are calculated over a full mains cycle, but internally updated every half-cycle.
 For this reason, power control, current limits and alarms all run at the mains half-cycle rate.
 The calculations are based on waveform samples taken at a rate of 20kHz.
-The phase voltage referred to is the line voltage referenced to N/L2 input potential.
+The phase voltage referred to is the line voltage referenced to N input potential (load with neutral coupling).